Mvk122/UOM-CompSci-Notes/visualComputing/week9/2_Misc_Camera_Stuff.md

 # File Formats
 * Different file formats are used to store different types of image data.
+* Furthermore files can also store metadata like:
+	* Time taken
+	* Location
 * Eg a `portable bitmap` only stores pixel values of 1 and 0 hence 8 pixels can be stored in 1 byte, allowing for 8x greater compression.

 ## Exposure